SAP-samples/teched2025-DA261/exercises/ex0/README.md

    <br>![](./images/BAS_python_select_env_3131.png)

 6. The __required libraries__ will now __start installing__
-   - This could take a few minutes to complete
+   - This could take about ~30 seconds to a 1 minute to complete
    - Some messages about port numbers will also be visible in the lower right corner, which can be ignored and closed.
    <br>![](./images/BAS_python_install_env_log.png)